Site Condition Report

 When is a site condition report required?

-In principle, a site condition report (SCR) is required for any facility regulated under the Environmental Permitting Regulations where there may be a significant risk to land or groundwater.
+In principle, a site condition report (SCR), also referred to as an H5 Site Condition Report, is required for any facility regulated or applying for regulation under the Environmental Permitting Regulations where there may be a significant risk to land or groundwater.

 What is a site condition report?